BernardoMarta/Portfolio/README.md

 # Portfolio Index

-This document provides a categorized index of my projects, showcasing my skills and experience in Data Science, Machine Learning & AI, Data Engineering & Automation, and Programming Fundamentals.
+This document provides a categorized index of the projects created by me, Bernardo Marta, showcasing my skills and experience in Data Science, Machine Learning & AI, Data Engineering & Automation, and Programming Fundamentals.
 This portfolio demonstrates a strong foundation for pursuing advanced studies in these fields.

 ## 1. Machine Learning & AI Projects